parallellogic-/DeviantArt-OAuth2-Java/README.md

 DeviantArt-OAuth2-Java
 ======================

-An open Java implementation of DeviantArt's OAuth2 API https://www.deviantart.com/developers/
+An open source Java implementation of DeviantArt's OAuth2 API https://www.deviantart.com/developers/

 You may download the JSON library from json.org .